 - a.
 Sandwich board signs shall be located within ten feet of a pedestrian entrance and shall be removed when the business is closed and during severe weather events. - b.
-Sandwich board signs may be placed on the sidewalk or public right-of-way when this can be done safely without causing pedestrian or vehicular hazards. - 5.
-Temporary signs shall not be illuminated. - 6.
-Temporary signs shall not contain any electronic components or display any digital or electronically copy projected on the sign face.
+Sandwich board signs may be placed on the sidewalk when this can be done safely without blocking ADA-required clear areas or causing pedestrian or vehicular hazards.

+5. Temporary signs shall not be illuminated.
+6. Temporary signs shall not contain any electronic components or display any digital or electronically copy projected on the sign face.